godriele/ACIT-2515-Linux-1-Assignment/README.md

  Reference = https://cloudinit.readthedocs.io/en/latest/tutorial/qemu.html

    1. Install QEMU:
-      # What is QEMU: It is a corss platform emulator capable of running performant virtual machines
+      # What is QEMU:
+        It is a cross platform emulator capable of running performant virtual machines

-      # On mac you have to first install QEMU: brew install qemu
+      # On mac you have to first install QEMU:
+         brew install qemu
          Open your terminal and paste this: sudo apt install qemu-system-x86

-      # To verify you have it download paste this:  sudo qemu-system-x86_64 --version
+      # To verify you have it download paste this:
+      sudo qemu-system-x86_64 --version
       Reference: https://support.huawei.com/enterprise/en/doc/EDOC1100034237/2840d231/how-do-i-obtain-and-install-the-qemu-      tool

     ---------------------------------------------------------------------------------------------------------------------